 The Haus der Geschichte thematically presents 3,000m² of exhibitions focussing on the important aspects of Lower Austria's history in the context of Central Europe, making use of the most up-to-date methods of communication.
 A watchtower from the Iron Curtain, an escape plane and the golden treasure horde from Wiener Neustadt are just a few of the many impressive objects.

-The permanent exhibits are complemented by temporary exhibitions that change every year.
-The museum garden, the Pan Pan restaurant and numerous events such as the contemporary witness forum “Erzählte Geschichte” and the discussion forum “Erlebte Natur” invite you to linger and entice you to return.
+In addition to the contents of the two museums, various exhibitions are presented each year.
+The museum garden, the Pan Pan restaurant and numerous events such as the contemporary witness forum “Erzählte Geschichte” (History Narrated) and the discussion forum “Erlebte Natur” (Nature Experienced) invite you to linger and entice you to return.
 Good public transport connections continue into the evening.

 Cities are some of the most biodiverse areas in Central Europe and are particularly important for protecting and promoting biodiversity.
 Cities are made up of a mosaic of different habitats that can provide a habitat for various plant and animal species.
 The special exhibition investigates this “urban jungle" and presents nature where you least expect it.

 Wider die Macht (Resistance) - The Art Collection of the Documentation Centre of Austrian Resistance (until 15.01.2023)

 More than 150 graphics, drawings and oil paintings of the Documentation Archive of the Austrian Resistance tell stories of resistance, war and persecution between 1934 and 1945.
 The Haus der Geschichte in St. Pölten presents these comprehensively for the first time.
 These are images of life and death in camps, of violence against opponents of the regime, Jews and the Romany, but also images of the struggle against National Socialism and Fascism.

 Communication by Animals, Plants and Fungi (from 18.03.2023)